Table of Contents

 • Completed

-For each stage, you will be focused on a different set of information.
+For each stage, we will be focused on a different set of information:

-• In the Planning stage, you'll focus on the budget and rates.
+• In the Planning stage, we'll focus on the budget and rates.

-• In the In Production stage, you'll focus on tasks, hours, and costs.
+• In the In Production stage, we'll focus on tasks, hours, and costs.

-• In the Completed stage, you'll focus on summarizing the work done on the Project.
+• In the Completed stage, we'll focus on summarizing the work done on the Project.

-All the information will be available on a single project details page, but you'll use display rules and page rules to display only the information relevant to the Project's current stage.
+All the information will be available on a single project details page, but we'll use display rules and page rules to display only the information relevant to the Project's current stage.

-In the Data section of the builder, create a table to store your projects.
+Create a table in the Data section of the builder to store your projects.

 For this example, you'll need the following fields:

-• The default "Project Name" field (which is automatically added)
+• The default "Projects Name" field which is automatically added when creating your table.

 Create a table to store all your Tasks.